Tutorial: Agent Collaboration

 Then help me with [your task].The agent will read the init file and have context for everything that follows.

-Step 4: Use Plugins for Structured Work
+Step 4: Use Shards for Structured Work

 Creating a Task